ultravioletrs/cube-docs/docs/getting-started.md

 Examples:

-- “Hello!”
+- "Hello!"
-- “Explain how trusted execution environments work.”
+- "Explain how trusted execution environments work."
-- “Write a Python function that reverses a list.”
+- "Write a Python function that reverses a list."

 Cube AI will generate a response using the default LLM backend (Ollama unless configured otherwise).